nico-stan/recipes/README.md

 ________________________________________________

 ## Summary
 Have you ever felt like cooking but not had the creativity to come up with unique recipes?
 Then this tool is meant for you.
-The idea is to select a few custom parameters from a recipe database and generate the recipes for you, as well as the shopping list so that you can cook without coming up with the recipes.
+The aim of this project is to select a few custom parameters from a recipe database and generate the recipes for the user, as well as the shopping list so that you can cook without coming up with the recipes.

 ## Methodology
 I have selected a recipes dataset from [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions) that was scrapped from [food.com](https://www.food.com/) of recipes gathered in English mostly in the US.